deepkit/deepkit-framework/README.md

 }
 ```

-Converting 100,000 elements from json to class instances takes about 0.00067 ms per item, in total 7ms.
+Converting 100,000 elements from json to class instances takes about **0.00067 ms per item**, in total 7ms.

-Converting 100,00 elements from class instances to JSON objects takes about 0.00040ms per item, in total 4ms.
+Converting 100,00 elements from class instances to JSON objects takes about **0.00040ms per item**, in total 4ms.

 For comparison: This is up to 6,000% faster than class-transformer.
+Another comparison: Creating manually new class instances and assign properties is only barely faster.
+Creating manually 100,000 class instances and assigning property values take 4ms manually instead of 8ms with Marshal.

 ## Usage